damixen/eskit/README.md

 - Focused on operational workflows rather than full Elasticsearch administration

 The goal is not to replace Kibana or official Elasticsearch tooling, but to provide a fast command-line workflow for snapshot, restore, and migration tasks.

+Before this tool, I was using Kibana's Dev Tool on both hosts, but sometimes I get confused or I accidentally perform unintended commands.
+Also, if I had to perform repeated operations, I had to run multiple commands or keep track of reindex status separately, which could be cumbersome or error-prone.
+With this tool and safeguard configured, it helped a lot to avoid operational mistakes.
+The future plan is to automate this process using the tool and manage multiple hosts to see how it scales.

+Thank you for stopping by and taking a look at the tool.